 All FSP API return a status code to indicate the API execution result.
-These return status codes are defined in 10.2 Appendix A - Return Status Codes.
+These return status codes are defined in the Appendix A - Data Structures, Section 10.2

 6.5 TempRamInit API

 This FSP API is called soon after coming out of reset and before memory and stack are available.
 This FSP API loads the microcode update, enables code caching for a region specified by the bootloader and sets up a temporary stack to be used prior to main memory being initialized.